-The total estimated funding for this competitive opportunity is approximately \$9 million, including all non-tribal and tribal awards.
+The total estimated funding for this competitive opportunity is approximately \$9 million.
 EPA regional offices will award the assistance agreements for projects resulting from this announcement.
-EPA anticipates awarding one to two non-tribal assistance agreements per Region from this announcement, subject to availability of funds, the quality of non-tribal proposals received, and other applicable considerations.
-EPA also anticipates awarding approximately 1-4 tribal assistance agreements nationally depending on the quantity and quality of tribal proposals received, availability of funding and other applicable considerations.
-Funding will be in the form of cooperative agreements or grants.
+EPA anticipates awarding one to two assistance agreements per Region from this announcement, subject to availability of funds, the quality of proposals received, and other applicable considerations.
+Funding will be in the form of cooperative agreements.